dwoodjr/drexel-courses/GMAP 395/GMAP 395 - Syllabus.md

 > [!warning] Approved AI Uses
 > 1. AI tools are permitted for developing assets for assignments and projects, such as generating images or code snippets.
 > 2. Students may use AI to help better contextualize and understand code, programming concepts, and course structures.
 This includes using AI for code review, breakdowns, and topic summaries.
-> 3. All written materials, explanations, and analyses submitted for assignments should be the original work of the student.
-AI should not be used to generate these portions of your submissions.
+> 3. *All written materials, explanations, and analyses submitted for assignments should be the original work of the student.* AI should not be used to generate these portions of your submissions.

 > [!NOTE] Use and Citation
-> The use of AI tools is not mandatory.
-Students may opt out of using AI assistants entirely if they prefer to complete all work without AI assistance.
+> **The use of AI tools is not mandatory.** Students may opt out of using AI assistants entirely if they prefer to complete all work without AI assistance.
-> When AI tools are used, students must clearly indicate which portions of their work were created with AI assistance and which tools were used.
+> When AI tools are used students must:
+> - Clearly indicate which portions of their work were created with AI assistance and which tools were used
+> - Be able to explain and defend all submitted work
+> - Be able to demonstrate original creative decision-making and artistic voice

 > [!error] Use and Understanding
 > Regardless of AI usage, students are responsible for understanding and being able to explain all aspects of their submitted work.